-The Three Counties School of Nursing and Midwifery has excellent working relationships with its practice partners.
+The Three Counties School of Nursing and Midwifery has excellent working relationships with its practice learning partners and employer partners.
 Regular strategic and operational meetings promote collaborative developments.
-A number of meetings including Practice Facilitator/Educator meeting, a monthly Practice Facilitator/Educator clinic and Practice Panels help facilitate open channels of communication.
+Several meetings including Practice Facilitator/ Educator meeting, a monthly Practice Facilitator/ Educator clinic and Practice Panels help facilitate open channels of communication.
+For the apprenticeship, 12 weekly employer reviews are completed with the apprentice's employer and the Head of Department for Apprenticeships and CPD.
 The Practice Learning Support team, practice education teams and the programme team collaborate to review and confirm placement capacity.
-Practice partners and service users/carer (via the University experts by experience group: IMPACT) contribute to the ongoing monitoring and review of the programme and are partners in the development of any new curriculum developments.
-They are also involved particularly with recruitment and the delivery of skills and simulated learning, with specialist practitioners providing expert input across the programme.
+Practice learning partners, employer partners and service users/carer (via the University experts by experience group: IMPACT) contribute to the ongoing monitoring and review of the programme and are partners in the development of any new curriculum developments.
+They are also involved particularly with recruitment and the delivery of skills and simulated practice learning, with specialist practitioners providing expert input across the programme.

-The University is also part of the Pan Midlands, Yorkshire, and East of England (MYE) Practice Learning Group, which has worked closely with the Pan London Group, to develop the Practice Assessment Document, which the University of Worcester has adopted.
+The University is also part of the Pan Midlands, Yorkshire, and East of England Practice Learning Group, which worked closely with the Pan London Group, to develop the Practice Assessment Document, which the University of Worcester has adopted.
 This group has developed a wide range of resources to support universities and their practice partners with the implementation of the Practice Assessment Document and the introduction of the NMC standards for student supervision and assessment.